-The rate of chromosomal abnormalities in human embryos is one of the major factors for IVF failure.
+Chromosomal abnormalities in human embryos are among the most common reasons for IVF failure.

 Various studies have shown that the rate of chromosomal abnormalities in human eggs (and therefore in human embryos) start to increase significantly after the mid-30s.

-IVF with self-eggs in women over 40 years of age is known to result in poor quality embryos, almost 75% of which are chromosomally abnormal.
+IVF in women over 40 years of age often results in poor quality embryos, almost 75% of which are chromosomally abnormal.
 Hence, the low rate of IVF success in older women.

 It is believed that older eggs have an inefficient spindle apparatus that is unable to line up the chromosome pairs properly.
 Pairs of chromosomes are not split properly, leading to an alteration in the required balance of 23 chromosomes per egg.

-Chromosomal anomalies in the sperm can also lead to chromosomally abnormal embryos but that incidence is reported to be small at 1% to 2% of cases as compared to about 20% to 90% of human eggs.
+Chromosomal anomalies in the sperm can also lead to chromosomally abnormal embryos but that incidence is reported to be small as compared to its probability in human eggs.

-But if your IVF has not resulted in success after many attempts, it might be an indication for change of strategy.
+If your IVF has not resulted in success after multiple attempts, it might be an indication for change of strategy.

-If the eggs produced are not enough, a change in medication protocol might help.
+If too few eggs are being matured for extraction, a change in medication protocol might help.
 If you have PCOD or thyroid problems, you might be asked to see an endocrinologist to bring your hormones to a normal level so as to prepare the body for a healthy pregnancy.

 Failure of IVF is hard on every person, but it happens either because the embryos you are producing are not healthy or your body is not ready to carry a pregnancy.

 Do NOT despair.
-Choose a competent, experienced infertility specialist who can take you closer to looking for the reasons for failure of IVF in your case and provide you with solutions that can take you closer to having your baby.
+Choose a competent, experienced fertility specialist who can help find the possible reasons for failure of IVF in your case and provide you with solutions that can take you closer to having your baby.